 Okay, you decided to make a DIY quiet book as a present, but know what?
 Are you a bit confused and overwhelmed with all the information you found.
 You don’t wanna miss anything in the process and wants your project to be perfect.
-So question is where and how exactly to start DIY quiet book?
+So the question is where and how exactly to start DIY quiet book?

 It is a common issue when you are making a quiet book for the first time.
-It seems like a big, complicated project, but let me reassure you, it is fun learning experience that will bring lots of joy and creative play to your little one.
+It seems like a big, complicated project, but let me reassure you, it is a fun learning experience that will bring lots of joy and creative play to your little one.

 Even if you’ve already started, there is always something new to learn.
-My Quiet Book guide is good way to start and find many useful links, quiet book patterns and tips.
+My Quiet Book guide is a good way to start and find many useful links, quiet book patterns and tips.

-If you have a new baby on board, or expecting one, you may think about making a soft baby sensory book.
+If you have a new baby on board or expecting one, you may think about making a soft baby sensory book.
 It is a small version of a quiet book but focused on a baby’s development with a goal to encourage sensory play, hand-eye coordination and exploration.
-When you start engaging your baby in to creative play from an early age you are setting right foundations to raise creative child.
+When you start engaging your baby in creative play from an early age you are setting right foundations to raise a creative child.

-Here you will find useful tips you need to be aware before you start.
+Here you will find useful tips you need to be aware of before you start.
 These steps will make your process of making easier and save you more work at the very end.

 So let’s start.